tsprlng/useful-pgp-agent/card-functionality/README.md

  FFFE:F1420A7A
 ```

-Edit the test config file in `config/test-cards.toml` to use this emulated
+The we edit the test config file in `config/test-cards.toml` to use this
-Gnuk, e.g. like this:
+emulated Gnuk.
+The configuration should look like this:

 ```
 [card.gnuk_emu]